-This proposal is a standalone design project.
-Designs will include bankfull width, plan view drawing overlaid with proposed actions of specific dimensions, and project profile and cross sections at important project locations showing water surface elevations relevant to the design including design flows.
-Structure design will also be provided for instream projects involving large wood.
-Design will take into account implementation and cost and look for the most effective and cost efficient instream work that is possible.
+This proposal is an implementation project.
+A geomorphic and hydraulic analysis and alternative analysis with design was completed summer 2022.
+Alternative 1 for both Clear Creek and Clearwater Creek were chosen.
+Designs include bankfull width, plan view drawing overlaid with proposed actions of specific dimensions, and project profile and cross sections at important project locations showing water surface elevations relevant to the design including design flows.
+Design took into account implementation and cost and looked for the most effective and cost-efficient instream work that is possible.
+See attached geomorphic and hydraulic assessment, and final alternative analysis, and alternative analysis design set.